yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 - First off, he fixed an issue where {{< gh-hovercard "9757" "motion would be constantly getting recalibrated." >}}
 - Next, german77 tweaked the {{< gh-hovercard "9815" "mouse scaling" >}} for users running a DPI scaling higher than 100% (1.0x).
 - Following up, the {{< gh-hovercard "9842" "mapping for mouse input" >}} was improved.
 By default a mouse to stick is considered a joystick, which includes assuming deadzone and ranges that aren’t zero by default.
 This pull request includes some other miscellaneous changes, like fixing some UI elements not working.
-- And finally, to address Metroid Prime Remastered’s `hybrid mode`, support for {{< gh-hovercard "9848" "dedicated motion using the mouse" >}} was added.
-Since the game only uses two axes, this can be directly mapped 1:1 to mouse movement, giving great ease of aiming!
+- And finally, to address `Metroid Prime Remastered`’s "hybrid mode", support for {{< gh-hovercard "9848" "dedicated motion using the mouse" >}} was added.
+Since the game only uses two axes, this can be directly mapped 1:1 to mouse movement, making aiming a breeze!

 The user can adjust the sensitivity of mouse motion with the same setting used for mouse panning in `Emulation > Configure… > Controls > Advanced`